GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    Octal codes and corresponding symbols for Symbol (left) and ZapfDingbats (right) fonts.

-G. PostScript fonts used by GMT
+G. PostScript Fonts Used by GMT
 =================================

 GMT uses the standard 35 fonts that come with most